rbajaj1997/50-day-challenge/README.md

 ### Day 19 - Theme Clock

 - Very Cool Project again.
 Showed how to use dark-theme on a website.
 Have a look.

+### Day 20 - Button Ripple Effect

+- In animation keyframes, instead of giving percentages, we can also mention `to` to directly set it to a value.
+- In vanilla js, always remember to remove elements if you are adding them to the DOM.
+This is the advantage which frameworks/libraries like React provide.